Food protection:

 When State Health Commissioner, I could only enforce laws that came to me through the State Legislature.
 I had no authority to enforce health laws based on federal statutes, unless these statutes were codified into state law or adopted as part of a state law.

 State Health Code, Title 32 of the state code, now has 8 chapters.
 There used to be 2 more for management of Medicaid, but they were removed from the health code and transferred into administration when Medicaid became a separate state agency in 1986.
 In addition to the Health Code there are statutes in the other titles of the state code that require action of the health department, either by direct enforcement or by cooperation.
-(Code Titles in Chapter 32 of the state code)
+(Code Titles in Chapter 32 of the state code.)
+A scan of the following chapters in the state code will give you a view of the scope of responsibilities of the Commissioner and the State Health Department

 Chapter 1